Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 ### Plugins in Jenkins
 + JACOCO ---> Java Code Coverage, similar to Code Coverage quality gate in SonaQube
 + Deploy to container  --- > deploys applications in Tomcat/GlassFish/JBoss servers
-+ eploy WebLogic ---> deploys applications in WebLogic servers
++ Deploy WebLogic ---> deploys applications in WebLogic servers
 + Maven Integration (Maven Project)
 + Safe Restart  ---> would not intrupt when there are jobs running.
 + Next Build Number